kekse1/count.php/README.md

 I promise not to bloat everything too much; it's just a matter of fact that this script has many features and is highly configurable!
-Nevertheless there are some optimizations etc., so it really consumes not *that* much cpu time (or memory)..
+Nevertheless there are some optimizations etc., so it really consumes not *that* much cpu time or memory..

-If you find more optimizations or so, don't be shy and contact me!
+And if you find more possible optimizations, don't be shy and contact me!
 I'd be really happy. :-)

 ## The original version
 **[The original version](php/original.php)** was a very tiny script as little helping hand for my web